5 steps to get started using Post Planner

-To analyze your published posts, go to History.
+To analyze your published posts, go to History in the Posts section.

-Just select a single profile (in the sidebar) and then click the "via all publishers" option.
-Post Planner will automatically pull in ALL your old posts.
+Select a single profile (in the sidebar) and then choose the Posted via: Any Publisher option.
+Post Planner will pull in ALL your old posts.

 Click "Refresh posts" to refresh anytime.

 Once your posts are visible, you can sort them by Likes, shares, etc.